 Common Name: Californian Poppy

-Eschscholzia californica is a Perennial up to 0.30 metres tall.
+Eschscholzia californica is a perennial plant that can grow up to 0.30 metres tall.

 It has edible and medicinal uses.